its-srishti/its-srishti.github.io/_favourites/2025-07-16-the-alchemist.md

 ---
-title: "The Alchemist"
+title: "Ikigai"
-image: /assets/images/books/alchemist.jpg
+image: /assets/images/favourites/ikigai.jpg
-category: "Books"
+excerpt: "A Japanese concept that means 'a reason for being'..."
-description: "A poetic story about destiny, dreams, and listening to the heart.
-A timeless motivational journey."
+category: books
 ---